ntorquet/lmt_toolkit_analysis/README.md

 ## Licence
-LMT-toolkit analysis is released under the CeCILL v2.1 licence.
-See the [LICENCE](LICENCE.md) file.
+LMT-toolkit analysis is released under the GPL v3.0 licence.
+See the [LICENCE](LICENCE) file.

 ## Python Requirements (See [requirements.txt](requirements.txt))